wp-graphql/wp-graphql-woocommerce/docs/content/contributing/2-local-testing.md

 This will create and configure a WordPress installation in a temporary directory for the purpose of testing.

 # Setting up Codeception.
-Now that we have setup our testing environment lets run the tests.
-To do this will need to install the **Codeception** and the rest of our **devDependencies**
+Now that we have setup our testing environment, let's run the tests.
+To do this we will need to install the **Codeception** and the rest of our **devDependencies**
 1. First run `composer install` in the terminal.
 2. Next copy the `codeception.dist.yml` to `codeception.yml`
 ```